Xophmeister/tapestry/README.md

 still want to make these things for my grandma: It gives her something to do and the output actually looks pretty cool.

-So I'm remaking it, but in the hope of having it work fully automatically!
-I had planned on using Node.js, but I'm getting pretty sick of all that asynchronous nonsense and I've been teaching myself Haskell, which is a joy to a mathematician.
+So I'm remaking it, but in the hope of having it work (almost) fully automatically!
+I had planned on using Node.js, but I'm getting pretty sick of all that asynchronous nonsense and I've been teaching myself Haskell, which is a joy to an ex-mathematician.
 A Haskell implementation it is!